coq/coq/doc/sphinx/using/tools/coqdoc.rst

 be used around a whole proof.

-Lastly, it is possible to adopt a middle-ground approach when the desired output is HTML, where a given snippet of Coq material is hidden by default, but can be made visible with user interaction.
+Lastly, it is possible to adopt a middle-ground approach when the desired output is HTML, where a given snippet of Rocq material is hidden by default, but can be made visible with user interaction.

 ::

     (* begin details *)
-     *some Coq material*
+     *some Rocq material*
     (* end details *)